 I've been thinking about how to help all of you get a little more self awareness into your life.
 So I tested a bunch of methods to finally land on this one!
 Self awareness starts with self assessment.
 It's the first step in career planning and is a hugely valuable tool to drive career direction, perhaps a career pivot or leaning about your preferences that will get you feeling satisfied in your current job.

 The ultimate career quiz

 Not only are you incredibly unique but so are your motivations and career preferences.
 Let's take a moment to imagine the awesome conversations you could be having if you were able to clearly articulate your skills and what kind of behaviours drive you to perform at your best.
-The Career Quiz uses The Birkman Method, which uses scientific data to explore five important areas of who you are.
+Often when I'm Coaching a client I recommend them to undertake a career quiz.
+One such quiz I use is known as The Birkman Method, which uses scientific data to explore five important areas of who you are.
 They are:

 - Your interests.
 What you like and the activities you enjoy;

 - Your strengths.
 How you relate to the world and how others perceive you;